pavaniDur09/Secure-Ecom/README.md

-# Week 9 — Secure E-commerce Platform (Simplified, Beginner-Friendly)
+# Secure E-commerce Platform

-A Spring Boot app implementing JWT auth, role-based access control (RBAC), method-level security, simplified multi-tenancy, rate limiting, and audit logging — all written in plain, heavily-commented code so it's easy to follow.
+A Spring Boot app implementing JWT auth, method-level security, simplified multi-tenancy, rate limiting, and audit logging

-## 0. Running in GitHub Codespaces (recommended, zero local setup)
+## Running in GitHub Codespaces (recommended, zero local setup)

 This repo includes a `.devcontainer/devcontainer.json`, which tells Codespaces to automatically provision Java 17 + Maven for you - no install steps needed.